 “…if you follow these suggestions then you statistically will have a better chance to live longer and to leave a positive legacy“

 I know “calorie restriction” has an ominous sound to it.
-But it’s actually not so bad.
-I’m five-foot-nine-inches, so as long as my workouts are normal, then 2,000 calories a day seems to work fine.
-Bear in mind, those are 2,000 quality calories.
+But it’s not so bad.
+I’m five-foot-nine inches, so as long as my workouts are normal, 2,000 calories a day seems to work fine.
+Bear in mind that those are 2,000 quality calories.

 There are periods when I workout strenuously every day.
 On those days, I allow myself even more calories.

 - Your height, genetic metabolism, and fat-to-muscle ratio should determine your daily caloric intake.